rotexsoft/versatile-collections/docs/MethodsByCategory.md

   * [splice](MethodDescriptions.md#CollectionInterface-splice): Removes and returns in a new collection, a portion of a collection and optionally replaces the removed portion with some specified items.
   * [take](MethodDescriptions.md#CollectionInterface-take): Returns the first or last specified number of items in a collection in a new collection.
 Original collection is not modified.
   * [toArray](MethodDescriptions.md#CollectionInterface-toArray): Returns all items in the collection and their corresponding keys in an array.
   * [unique](MethodDescriptions.md#CollectionInterface-unique): Returns a new collection of unique items from an existing collection.
 This method uses strict comparison for testing uniqueness.
+The keys are not preserved in the returned collection.

 * **`VersatileCollections\ScalarsCollection`**
   * [uniqueNonStrict](MethodDescriptions.md#ScalarsCollection-uniqueNonStrict): Returns a new collection of unique items from an existing collection.
 This method uses non-strict comparison for testing uniqueness.
+The keys are not preserved in the returned collection.

 ------------------------------------------------------------------------------------------------